neurotech/spanner/README.md

 # spanner

-> An application to help keep the bolts tight on your Edumate instance.
+> :wrench: An application to help keep the bolts tight on your Edumate instance.

 ## Usage